Vera Lynn

-She remained popular after the war, appearing on radio and television in the United Kingdom and the United States, and recording such hits as "Auf Wiederseh'n, Sweetheart" and her UK number-one single "My Son, My Son".
-Her last single, "I Love This Land", was released to mark the end of the Falklands War.
+She remained popular after the war, appearing on radio and television in the United Kingdom and the United States and recording such hits as "Auf Wiederseh'n, Sweetheart" and her UK number-one single "My Son, My Son".
 In 2009, at the age of 92, she became the oldest living artist to top the UK Albums Chart with the compilation album We'll Meet Again: The Very Best of Vera Lynn.
-In 2014, she released the collection Vera Lynn: National Treasure and in 2017, she released Vera Lynn 100, a compilation album of hits to commemorate her centenary—it was a No. 3 hit, making her the first centenarian performer to have a Top 10 album in the charts.
-By the time of her death in 2020 she had been active in the music industry for 96 years.
+In 2017, Decca Records released Vera Lynn 100, a collection of younger artists duetting with archive recordings by Lynn.
+Issued to commemorate her centenary, it was a No. 3 hit, making her the first centenarian performer to have a Top 10 album in the charts.
+By the time of her death in 2020, she had been active in the music industry for 96 years.

-Lynn devoted much time and energy to charity work connected with ex-servicemen, disabled children and breast cancer.
-She was held in great affection by Second World War veterans and in 2000 was named the Briton who best exemplified the spirit of the 20th century.
+Lynn devoted much time and energy to charity work connected with ex-servicemen, disabled children, and breast cancer.
+She was held in great affection by Second World War veterans, and in 2000 was named the Briton who best exemplified the spirit of the 20th century.

 Early life

 Vera Margaret Welch was born in East Ham, Essex, now part of the London Borough of Newham, on 20 March 1917.
-She was the daughter of plumber Bertram Samuel Welch (1883–1955) and wife dressmaker Anne "Annie" Martin (1889–1975), who had married in 1913.
+She was the daughter of a plumber, Bertram Samuel Welch, (1883–1955) and his wife and dressmaker, Anne "Annie", née Martin (1889–1975), who had married in 1913.
 In 1919, when Lynn was two years old, she fell ill with diphtheritic croup and nearly died.
 She was sent to an isolation unit and was discharged after three months there.
 As a result of her hospitalisation, her mother was very protective of her and did not allow her to visit friends or play in the street for a long time afterwards.
-Lynn recalled her mother was not as strict with her elder brother Roger as she was with her.
+Lynn recalled that her mother was not as strict with her elder brother Roger as she was with her.